transdigiware/hyperledger-fabric-on-linux-one/README.md

 This journey will guide you through the following process.

-1. Request access to the LinuxONE Community Cloud.
+1. Access your LinuxONE guest.
-2. Create your Linux guest on the LinuxONE Community Cloud.
 3. Setup and verify of your blockchain environment.
 4. Create a blockchain project in Hyperledger Composer.
 5. Interact with blockchain and third party APIs through Composer Rest Server and NodeRed.